pauljeter/pauljeter-astro/src/content/blog/what-is-an-agile-user-story.md

 ## Who Can Write Agile User Stories?

-There’s often debate about who should write user stories—should it be the Product Owner, Scrum Master, or someone else entirely?
+There's often debate about who should write user stories, should it be the Product Owner, Scrum Master, or someone else entirely?

 My perspective is straightforward: **anyone can and should write user stories**.
 In fact, the best results often come when the entire team participates in crafting and refining them.
 Ultimately, the team collectively decides whether a story moves forward.